Available for face to face or skype consultations all with continued online support. Empathetic, compassionate and knowledgeable

-Educated by the world renowned herbalist Dorothy Hall, receiving an Advanced Diploma in Classical Herbal Medicine and currently working towards a Masters in Human Nutrition at Deakin University.
-Ally continues to keep updated in the ever evolving world of natural medicines, while staying true to the ancient principles of healing.
+Educated by the world renowned herbalist Dorothy Hall, receiving an Advanced Diploma in Classical Herbal Medicine.
+Ally continues to keep updated in the ever evolving world of plant medicines and food as medicine, while staying true to the ancient principles of healing.

 - Advanced Diploma in Classical Herbal Medicine 2004

 Time for some self indulgence for those who like to read these things.